-We have obtained early dismissal or favorable resolution of matters involving:
+We have successfully assisted our clients and obtained resolution of matters involving:

 - Life insurance products procured for the benefit of strangers though STOLI, IOLI, or ChOLI fraud, and other policies that lack insurable interest or are otherwise against public policy